Authentic Sichuan flavors w/ standout Kung Pao & dry pot. A must-try for bold, traditional Chinese cuisine.

 Important Note

-Some diners found the Kung Pao sauce to be too sweet and thick, and the amount of Sichuan peppercorns can be excessive, leading to a numbing sensation.
+Some customers found the Kung Pao sauce to be too sweet and thick, and one reviewer noted an excessive amount of potato in the dish.
+The high concentration of Sichuan peppercorns may also be a concern for those sensitive to spice.

 Neutral"The user expresses their love for Hui, mentioning that the Kung Pao is a dish they often order.
 They also highlight the great dry pot and recommend the sesame noodles."